furkanadiiguzel/Tic-Tac-Toe/README.md

 ## Introduction

 This documentation provides an overview of the implementation of a simple turn-based Tic Tac Toe game.
 The application is built using JavaScript and React, with a server-side component written in Node.js using Express.
 The game includes features such as a game creation screen, a list of games screen, and an actual game screen.
 Additionally, the application employs a basic AI component for the computer player using OpenAI's GPT (Generative Pre-trained Transformer).

+##Uncompleted Parts

+Sometimes assistant is not working well and changing places of X and Y. In these times my win/lose functions is not working.
+Also when you refresh the page current game recording as a draw.
+Beside the css, I narrowed my scope on bonus and backend parts.

 ## Table of Contents